drobin03/wisp/README.md

 bundle
 ```

 The bundle command should take a little bit of time.
-Once it is finished start the server.
+Once it is finished start the server
 ```
 rails s
 ```